eth-cscs/alps-uenv/docs/uenv-linaro-forge.md

 linaro-forge/23.1.2:latest              gh200 2024-04-05 ea67dbb33801c7c3 342MB
 ```

-### Install the client on your laptop
+### Install and configure the client on your laptop

 We recommend installing the [desktop client](https://www.linaroforge.com/downloadForge)
 on your local workstation/laptop.
+It can be downloaded for a selection of operating systems.

-It can be configured to connect with the debug jobs running on Alps, offering a
+The client can be configured to connect with the debug jobs running on Alps, offering a
-better user experience compared running remotely with X11 forwarding.
-The
+better user experience compared to running with X11 forwarding.
-client can be downloaded for a selection of operating systems, via the link
-above.

 Once installed, the client needs to be configured to connect to the vCluster on
 which you are working.
-First, start the client on your laptop.
+First, start the client on your laptop:

 === "Linux"